 Weather updates and alerts: Weather apps typically allow you to assign a location to the app’s primary tile and to create secondary tiles for additional locations.
 The important information with each tile is the latitude and longitude of the location, which the app sends to the service along with each channel URI (by inserting into a table).
 To trigger an update to that channel, the service might have another process (such as a scheduled job described below) that periodically queries a central weather service for updates and alerts, and then processes those responses and inserts the appropriate messages into an alerts table in the mobile service.
-The insert script would then retrieve appropriate channel URIs and send the updates.
-Alternately, if a weather service itself allows you to register for alerts or periodic updates, then another page in the service would receive those requests (HTTP PUTs, most likely), process them, and invoke the mobile service to insert a record, thus triggering an update.
+The insert script then retrieves appropriate channel URIs and sends the updates.
+Alternately, if a weather service itself allows you to register for alerts or periodic updates, another page in the service would receive those requests (HTTP PUTs, most likely), process them, and invoke the mobile service to insert a record, thus triggering an update.

-Messaging: Handling instant messaging would happen very much in the same way as receiving weather updates.
-Again, another process would monitor the receipt of new messages, such as one that checks the incoming messages periodically, or registers with the message source for alerts when new messages arrive.
-In either case, the arrival of a new message would trigger push notifications to the appropriate channels.
-In this case the channel URIs would be associated with a user’s tile for a particular kind of messaging.
+Messaging: Handling instant messaging happens very much in the same way as receiving weather updates.
+Again, another process monitors the receipt of new messages, such as one that checks the incoming messages periodically, or registers with the message source for alerts when new messages arrive.
+In either case, the arrival of a new message triggers push notifications to the appropriate channels.
+In this case the channel URIs is associated with a user’s tile for a particular kind of messaging.
 You’d likely use raw notifications in this case, as it’s similar to the email scenario described at the beginning of this post.

 In all of these scenarios, note that it’s not actually necessary to insert anything into a database table at all.
-If you don’t call request.execute in the insertion script, then nothing ends up in the database, yet you can still perform other tasks within that script such as sending notifications.
-In other words, there’s no need to fill up a database with records that you aren’t going to use later on, especially because the storage will incur costs.
+If you don’t call request.execute in the insertion script, nothing ends up in the database, yet you can still perform other tasks within that script such as sending notifications.
+In other words, there’s no need to fill up a database with records that you aren’t going to use later on, especially because storing data incurs costs.

 Note too that Azure Mobile Services has a facility for scheduling jobs, which you can read about on Schedule recurring jobs in Mobile Services.
 Such jobs could routinely retrieve data from other services, process it, and insert records into the service’s database, again triggering push notifications.
 Likewise, as we pointed out in Part 2 of this series, other web pages and mobile apps can also make changes to that database and trigger push notifications.
 The database scripts in the mobile service will run in all of these cases.

-In Closing
+In closing

-To wrap up this series, then, we’ve very much explored the whole scope of what “alive with activity” means-for users, for developers, for apps, and for services.
+To wrap up this series, then, we’ve explored the whole scope of what “alive with activity” means-for users, for developers, for apps, and for services.
 We’ve seen the capabilities of tile, badge, and toast updates, how to set up periodic notifications, how to use background tasks as part of this process, and the structure of services to handle periodic and push notifications.
 And clearly, Windows Azure Mobile Services provides a much higher-level view of the whole process of working with push notifications.
-It will certainly help you be much more productive—and save you many headaches, most likely!—than writing new services from scratch.
+It can certainly help you be much more productive—and save you many headaches, most likely!—than writing new services from scratch.

 Kraig Brockschmidt Program Manager, Windows Ecosystem Team Author, Programming Windows 8 Apps in HTML, CSS, and JavaScript